the-cirqit-editor/cirqit-openAPI/README.md

 :link: [client-credentials-flow](./example/client-credentials-flow)

+## Guide: Using OpenAPI – From Checkout to First Call
+- clone this repository
+- step into the example/pkce-authentication-flow directory
+- run `npm install` to install the dependencies
+- run `npm start` to start the example application
+- open your browser and go to `http://localhost:3000` to see the example application in action
+- login with your cirQit username and password
+- copy the access token
+- open Bruno and past the access token into the header of the request
+- run your first API request, e.g. getCompanyData

-### iFrame example
+## iFrame example
 It is possible to use the cirQit Application in an iFrame.
+This has nothing to do with the API, but it is a nice feature to embed the cirQit Application in your own application.
 Please be aware that the iFrame technology comes with some security restrictions and technical limitations.
 You will need to contact us to allow your domain to be used in an iFrame.
 For the example page, we have allowed the domain `https://the-cirqit-editor.github.io` in the cirQit backend.
 If you try without registering your URL, you will get a "https://app.cirqit.cloud refused to connect."